The Back Story

 Among other items on the same network — as Palo Alto’s blog outlined — we discovered: Ransomware as a Service (RaaS) sites, instructions for end-users on how to pay for decryption, credit card and other credentials for sale, online black hat carding forums, hacker training contents, and illegal drugs for sale.
 We have included some screenshots of these sites below along with some screenshots of the Tor proxy pages:

 Protecting your Enterprise: Effectively Simple

 Throughout the years OpenDNS has done an amazing job at protecting customers from the various versions of ransomware by detecting the infrastructure that the attacks utilize to connect, control, and transfer the keys to evoke the encryption.
 Arguably the simplest and most effective way to prevent your files from being encrypted is to configure your recursive DNS to our infrastructure.
-Additionally, our Investigate product allows you to not only pivot through the infrastructure to validate the context of an Indicator of Compromise (IOC), but also to pivot into other inferences based on our security graph of data.
+Additionally, our Investigate product allows you to not only pivot through the infrastructure to validate the context of an Indicator of Compromise (IOC).

 Below is a quick screen share video of our Investigative product looking at the most recent version of KeRanger.

 The most sophisticated criminals are continually testing new infection methods and evasion techniques.
 One example of this is the use of encryption on the network.
 In this particular case the addition of an endpoint is critical in defense.
 In the above example, if the encryption was invoked then Cisco’s AMP for Endpoint product works as a great additional layer of both visibility, retrospection, and enforcement for ransomware.
 For the particular case of OS X, AMP had endpoint protection for customers, as evident by this screenshot: